-Senator RIBICOFF.
+Senator Ribicoff.
 Will the Senator yield for a second there?
 I think the Senator from Illinois is absolutely correct.

-Senator DIRKSEN.
-The electronics industry was in yesterday to tell me precisely what is happening at the present time.
+Senator Dirksen.
+The electronics industry was in yesterday to tell

-Senator RIBICOFF.
+Senator Ribicorr.
 That is correct.
 What is happening is that no one wants to start fooling around with the refund on the floor tax and readjustments in bookkeeping.
 The whole distribution system of all major items have been put awry because of this and I think the Senator from Illinois is absolutely correct.
 It isn't just a question of the number of sales made but a question of the whole distribution process of American merchandising.
 I put in an amendment yesterday to make it effective as of the date of passage to alleviate one of the factors the Senator is talking about.